google/trillian/docs/Feature_Implementation_Matrix.md

 Skylog is an append-only log with considerably higher throughput and lower integration latency than the v1 log.
 It currently exists as internal prototype.

-### Trillian Map

-The Trillian Map is currently considered experimental code; while it's functional and could certainly be used to prototype systems, its use is nuanced and it is not currently recommended to deploy it into a production system.

-(Also see section below on Log-Backed-Map for future work to make the map easier to use correctly.)

-### Log-backed-map

-The log backed map is a framework for combining log(s) and map(s) to build systems that are able to represent the evolution and current "world state" of an ecosystem.

-It's currently in a design phase.

 ## Concrete implementations